Edward Rayner

 Albert Edward Rayner (13 August 1932 – 5 April 2022) was an English footballer who played in the Football League for Stoke City.

 Career

-Rayner was born in Salford and played for Northwich Victoria before joining Stoke City in 1956.
+Rayner was born in Salford and played for Radcliffe Borough and Northwich Victoria before joining Stoke City in 1956.
 He spent four years at the Victoria Ground being used as a back-up, making just four appearances.
 He later played for Chelmsford City, Macclesfield Town and Hyde United.